inghamemerson/thingtimer-api/README.md

 php artisan migrate
 ```

-5. Awesome!
+6. Awesome!
 Things should be up and running and you should be able to go to the [playground](http://localhost/graphql-playground).

 ## Where the meat is

 ### Models
 The models are straightforward for both the [Thing](https://github.com/inghamemerson/thingtimer-api/blob/master/app/Models/Thing.php) and the [Timer](https://github.com/inghamemerson/thingtimer-api/blob/master/app/Models/Timer.php).
-The biggest things here are that we have the relationship as Laravel likes it, we’re casting timestamps, and we’re using softdeletes.
+The most important details here are that we have the relationships as Laravel likes them, we’re casting timestamps, and we’re using softdeletes.

 ### Observers
 The [ThingObserver](https://github.com/inghamemerson/thingtimer-api/blob/master/app/Observers/ThingObserver.php) is important to familiarize with since it is responsible for behind the scenes magic.
 When we create a new `Thing`, it generates the `uuid` when the create event is running (during the event and not after since the DB requires a `uuid`), so we don’t need to worry about it client-side.
 It also deletes every `Timer` associated when the `Thing` itself is deleted, so that we don’t have some garbage floating around in the database.
 I know, softdeletes so everything still sticks around…